advocations/skype/Skype/ucap/Trusted_Application_API/Trusted_Application_API_GeneralReference.md

 ## Trusted Application architecture

 The following diagram shows how the Trusted Application API is positioned as a middle tier Software as a Service component in Skype for Business Online.
+A 3rd party Service App can add value to an enterprise Skype for Business solution by providing a simple RESTful interface between a mobile client and the Trusted Application endpoint.
+For example, a Service App helper method can handle authentication token fetching and discovery services for a mobile client.
+It can call Trusted Application APIs to create new meetings and then return meeting join Urls to mobile clients that will join the meetings.

 ![Architecture](images/Overview_Architecture.png)